artsy/eigen/docs/preferred_practices.md

 ### Analytics and tracking

 In React-native, we use react-tracking as a wrapper for the tracking events we send to Segment.
 You can read more about the implementation [here](./analytics_and_tracking.md).

+### Formik

+We use Formik for handling forms.
+You can see an example that's also using form validation [here](https://github.com/artsy/eigen/blob/main/src/app/Scenes/Consignments/Screens/SubmitArtworkOverview/ContactInformation/ContactInformation.tsx)